-Students completing the Culinary concentration would find employment as a restaurant/banquet cook, short-order cook, fast food cook, private household cook, personal chef, food preparation worker, Sous chef, baker, pastry cook, pastry chef, galley cook, executive chef, executive pastry chef, research chef, corporate chef.
-Students completing the Pastry concentration would find employment as a baker, pastry cook, pastry chef, pastry department assistant manager, or a bake shop manager.
-Those completing the Bakery Specialists concentration are typically considered for positions as a baker in a retail bakery organization.
+Students completing the Culinary degree would find employment as a restaurant/banquet cook, short-order cook, fast food cook, private household cook, personal chef, food preparation worker, Sous chef, baker, pastry cook, pastry chef, galley cook, executive chef, executive pastry chef, research chef, corporate chef.

 Formal articulation agreements with other colleges and universities indicate how Sinclair programs and courses will transfer to other institutions.

 |HMT 1105||Introduction to the Hospitality & Tourism Industry||2|

 |HMT 1107||Sanitation & Safety||2|

 |HMT 2200 (Baking & Culinary Fundamentals & Commercial Equipment) OR HMT 2201 (Food Service Equipment, Design & Maintenance)||2|

 |MAT 1125||Math for the Culinary Arts & Baking & Pastry Arts Professional||3|